Super-Protocol/docs/docs/cli/commands/tokens/balance.md

 sidebar_label: "balance"
 ---

-Displays the balance of TEE and POL tokens in your wallet.
+Displays the balance of SPPI and BNB tokens in your wallet.

 ## Syntax